 Prerequisites: Elementary algebra and plane geometry.
 Trigonometry is strongly recommended.
-Concurrent registration in Physics 3a-3b is required.
 Physics 2a is a prerequisite for Physics 2b.

-Lectures with experimental demonstrations covering mechanics, heat and sound in the first semester, and magnetism, electricity, light and modern developments in the second semester.
-(Designed for students majoring in some field of letters and science; required for those planning to enter Medicine, Dentistry, Pharmacy, Optometry, Agriculture or Forestry.)
+Lectures with experimental demonstrations and laboratory experiments covering mechanics, heat and sound in the first semester, and magnetism, electricity, light and modern developments in the second semester.
+(Designed for students majoring in some field of letters and science; required for those planning to enter medicine, dentistry, pharmacy, optometry, agriculture or forestry.)